wp-plugins/stageshow/readme.txt

 == Changelog ==

 * Version History for StageShow Plugins

+= 2.4 (15/12/2013) =
+* Bug Fix: Verification Performance ID incorrect when performance select drop-down is not shown
+* Verification blocked if TxnID is blank
+* Added view ticket to Sales Editor and Tools page (opens in separate window)
+* Added "Number of Seats" option to Prices (StageShow+ only)
+* Added Updates for WP3.8
+* Booking Fee and Total rows realigned in Shopping Trolley output

 = 2.3.4 (07/12/2013) =
 * Bug Fix: Multiple Checkout output on pages with multiple shortcodes